 Emotional Intelligence is so important for personal and professional fulfillment.
 It builds stronger relationships, creates success at work, and achieve career and personal goals.
 Emotional Intelligence or EQ is the capacity to understand and manage emotions in a positive way to relieve stress, communicate effectively, overcome challenges, and defuse conflicts.
 It impacts different aspects of everyone’s daily life; such as behaving and interacting with others.

 Developing EQ can greatly influence, success.
-EQ profoundly affect our choices by creating options that may not have otherwise imagined or considered to be possibilities.
+EQ profoundly affects our choices by creating options that may not have otherwise imagined or considered to be possibilities.
 Below are some ways to increase Emotional Intelligence.

 “Know Thyself.” – socrates